HHS/TANF-app/docs/How-We-Work/team-charter/our-workflow.md

 ## The issue is reviewed by government
-- Lauren verifies that all the acceptance criteria and the relevant QASP elements have been met.
+- Government verifies that all the acceptance criteria and the relevant QASP elements have been met.
 - If issues meet the acceptance criteria, reviewers move the issue to “Done and ready for demo.”
 Only issues in “Done and ready for demo” will be demoed.
 (So keep issues small!)
 - If changes are needed, government reviewer/s move the issue back to ‘In Progress,’ notes the comments, and tags the assignee.
 Small tweaks can be sent back to the assignee on the same issue at this stage, but a new issue should be created if the feedback constitutes an significant expansion of scope.